Chiron-o1: Igniting Multimodal Large Language Models towards Generalizable Medical Reasoning via Mentor-Intern

-\paragraph{Effect of Training Set Settings} During training, we add VQA datasets to enhance the model’s visual understanding.
-To assess their impact, we compare a model trained without VQA datasets to Chiron-o1-8B.
-Table \ref{table3} (second and fourth rows) shows VQA data improves performance on simpler benchmarks, with VQA-RAD and SLAKE increasing by 5\% and 7.3\%, respectively, but has limited effect on complex reasoning benchmarks.
-We also examine whether quality control of MMRP reasoning data boosts reasoning performance.
-Table \ref{table3} (fifth row) indicates quality control raises accuracy on MMMU (H\&M) from 49.3\% to 54.6\% (+5.3\%) and on MedXpertQA\_MM from 22.6\% to 24.2\% (+1.6\%).
-These results confirm the effectiveness of our train set configuration. \paragraph{Effect of Training Strategy}
+\paragraph{Effect of Training Set Settings} During training, we incorporated VQA datasets into the training set to bolster the model’s foundational visual understanding capabilities.
+To evaluate their contribution to model performance, we compared a model trained without VQA datasets to Chiron-o1-8B.
+The results in Table \ref{table3} (second and fourth rows) indicate that VQA data significantly enhances the model’s performance on simpler benchmarks.
+Specifically, performance on VQA-RAD and SLAKE increased by an average of 5\% and 7.3\%, respectively.
+However, this operation has limited impact on complex and reasoning benchmarks.
+We further investigated whether quality control of the MMRP reasoning data could improve the model’s reasoning performance.
+As shown in Table \ref{table3} (fifth row), quality control enhances the model’s accuracy on MMMU (Health \& Medicine) and MedXpertQA\_MM, improving from 49.3\% to 54.6\% (+5.3\%) and from 22.6\% to 24.2\% (+1.6\%), respectively.
+These results effectively validate that our specific setting of the training set is both effective and reasonable.

-In Section \ref{Training Framework}, we introduce a stage-wise training strategy for model fine-tuning.
-To assess its impact, we traine models using stage subsets and compare their performance against Chiron-o1-8B on multiple benchmarks.
-For the complex VQA benchmark, such as MMMU (H\&M), Figure \ref{figure4}(b) shows that models trained with only Stage 1, Stage 1+2, or Stage 3 exhibit performance drops of 6.9\%, 6.2\%, and 3.5\%, respectively, compared to Chiron-o1-8B.
-Omitting Stage 3 notably weakens reasoning capabilities, with models trained on Stage 1 or Stage 1+2 scoring 3.1\% and 0.25\% lower on average than Stage 3 alone on MMMU (H\&M) and MedXpertQA\_MM.
-Similarly, training only with Stage 3, without enhancing visual question-answering, significantly reduces performance on VQA-RAD and SLAKE compared to other ablation models.
+\paragraph{Effect of Training Strategy} In Section \ref{Training Framework}, we proposed a stage-wise training strategy for fine-tuning the model.
+To evaluate its impact, we trained models using only subsets of the stages and compared their performance on several benchmarks against Chiron-o1-8B.
+First, for the complex VQA benchmark (MMMU Health \& Medicine), Figure \ref{figure5}(a) shows that models trained with Stage 1, Stage 1+2, or Stage 3 alone exhibit significant performance gaps compared to Chiron-o1-8B, with reductions of 6.9\%, 6.2\%, and 3.5\%, respectively.
+Next, we observed that omitting the third stage leads to a more pronounced degradation in reasoning capabilities.
+Specifically, models trained with Stage 1 or Stage 1+2 perform, on average, 3.1\% and 0.25\% lower than those trained with Stage 3 alone on MMMU (Health \& Medicine) and MedXpertQA\_MM.
+Similarly, training solely with Stage 3 (without reinforcing visual question-answering capabilities) severely impairs performance on VQA-RAD and SLAKE compared to other ablation models.